RamezIssac/django-erp-framework/docs/source/getting_started/integrating_into_django.rst

     urlpatterns = [
         ...
-        path('erp/', ra_admin_site.urls),
+        path('your-url-here', ra_admin_site.urls),
         ...
     ]

-The URL paths here can be altered as necessary to fit your project's URL scheme.

-``ra_admin_site.urls`` provides the admin interface for Ra.
-This is a separate site from the Django admin interface (``django.contrib.admin``);

-Ra-only projects typically host the Ra admin at ``/admin/``, but if this would clash with your project's existing admin backend then an alternative path can be used, such as ``/erp/`` here.

 With this configuration in place, you are ready to run ``./manage.py migrate`` to create the database tables used by Ra.

 User accounts
 -------------

-Superuser accounts receive automatic access to the Ra admin interface; use ``./manage.py createsuperuser`` if you don't already have one.
-Custom user models are supported, with some restrictions; Ra uses an extension of Django's permissions framework, so your user model must at minimum inherit from ``AbstractBaseUser`` and ``PermissionsMixin``.
+Superuser accounts receive automatic access to the Ra Dashboard interface; use ``./manage.py createsuperuser`` if you don't already have one.

 Start developing
 ----------------